Why it’s okay to be skeptical about transgender politics, while still being respectful:

 How we react to gender:

-- Some people take transgender actions: they are assigned to one gender but take on expressions, spaces and roles that their culture reserves for another gender.
+- Some people take transgender actions: they are assigned to one gender but take on expressions, spaces and roles that conflict with other people’s expectations.
 These gender expressions may include modifying their bodies in various ways.

 How to respect gender: